Samuel Torvend: Books

 He is the author of Daily Bread, Holy Meal: Opening the Gifts of Holy Communion.
 This work uses biblical and historical studies to examine the Lord's supper and its ecological, theological, communal and ethical dimensions of it.

 Torvend wrote Flowing Water, Uncommon Birth: Christian Baptism in a Post-Christian Culture about the layered meanings of baptism in the modern context.

 Torvend is the author of Luther and the Hungry Poor: Gathered Fragments, an examination of the early Reformation church's to the poor, hunger and the hungry poor, specifically Martin Luther.

-Torvend's most recent publication isStill Hungry at the Feast: Eucharistic Justice in the Midst of Affliction (Liturgical Press, 2019) about the deeper relationship between the practice and mission of communion.
+Torvend's most recent publication is Still Hungry at the Feast: Eucharistic Justice in the Midst of Affliction (Liturgical Press, 2019) about the deeper relationship between the practice and mission of communion.